fieldtrip/website/development/module/fileio.md

 - In case 1, there are events for each trigger.
 - In case 2, there are events for each trigger, but there is also a "trial" event for each segment in the file
 - In case 3, there are events for each trigger, but there is also a "trial" event for each segment in the file.
-- In case 4, it is the same as case 2, but sometimes it has another name (e.g. BrainVision calls them "New Segment" markers).
+- In case 4, it is the same as case 2, but sometimes it has another name (e.g., BrainVision calls them "New Segment" markers).

 So if in case 3 you want to know where a trigger is relative to its corresponding trial, you have to look in the events at both the triggers AND at the trials, which are both represented in the event array.

 If you want to know which trigger (or triggers) happen in which trial, you have to make some combinatorial MATLAB code (i.e. the "trialfun" that you specify in **[ft_definetrial](https://github.com/fieldtrip/fieldtrip/blob/release/ft_definetrial.m)**).
-In the trialfun you write the code that parses the sequence of events, combining them where needed.
-E.g. you might have trials, each with a target and a response event, but in some trials there is no response trigger because the subject was too late to respond.
+In the trialfun you write the code that parses the sequence of events, combining them where needed. e.g., you might have trials, each with a target and a response event, but in some trials there is no response trigger because the subject was too late to respond.
 Some of the trials might be catch trials in which no target was presented (and no response was given).
 But you might also have trials in which the subject (inadvertently) pressed the response button twice.
 In short: there does not have to be a one-to-one mapping between triggers and trials, and hence you have use your expert knowledge about the experiment to decipher the sequence of events and pick the data segments that are of interest to your analysis.

 ## Guidelines for adding support for other file formats

 The ft_read_data, ft_read_header and ft_read_event functions strongly depend on the **[ft_filetype](https://github.com/fieldtrip/fieldtrip/blob/release/fileio/ft_filetype.m)** helper function.
 That function automatically determines the format of the file, for example by looking at the extension, by looking at the first few bytes of the file or any other characteristic feature.
 So adding support for a new file format also requires that new file format to be added to the ft_filetype function.

-The **[ft_filetype](https://github.com/fieldtrip/fieldtrip/blob/release/fileio/ft_filetype.m)** function is often called like this (e.g. in ft_read_data)
+The **[ft_filetype](https://github.com/fieldtrip/fieldtrip/blob/release/fileio/ft_filetype.m)** function is often called like this (e.g., in ft_read_data)

     var = ft_filetype(filename)
     if strcmp(var, something)